Meditation for Seniors

 This research is an extension of previous studies of the effect of meditation on aging.
 One study, for example, showed that a group of individuals who had been practicing the meditation for more than five years were physiologically 12 years younger than their chronological age, based on a standard measure of "biological age" that evaluates blood pressure, near-point vision, and auditory discrimination.

-By mid 2013, approximately 500 clinical trials have been perfromed on the health effects of meditation, of which about 40 have been long-term studies.
+Approximately 500 clinical trials have been performed on the health effects of meditation, of which about 40 have been long-term studies.
 Short-term studies have found that meditation may reduce the risk of Alzheimer's disease, and that it improves memory and general cognitive functioning.

 Two studies from Ohio State University found that meditation was effective against cancer.
 The first showed that breast cancer survivors had a lower recurrence of the disease with the daily practice of meditation.
 The second study found that meditation increased the elderly subjects' "killer cells", which are special immune system cells that provide more resistance to viruses and tumors.

 New research suggests meditation may reduce susceptibility to the common cold, and may minimize symptoms for those who do get sick.
 The research, which was published in the Annals of Family Medicine, involved 149 adults 50 or older who were mostly inactive and did not practice meditation.